npes87184/npes87184.github.io/_posts/2015-12-15-dspHomework.md

 	B.	K-SVD

-4. [Testing] use a  window to scan the image.
+4. [Testing] use a d*d window to scan the image.
 At each scanned position, represent the window based the i-th class dictionary via sparse representation (i=1, 2) by OMP.
-Compute the reconstruction error for each class.
-Label this window as the c-th class with c = argmin e.
+Compute the reconstruction error e_i for each class.
+Label this window as the c-th class with c = argmin_i e_i.

-5. Post-processing: choose either one
+5. [Testing] Post-processing: choose either one

 	A.	Majority vote

 	B.	Smooth

-6. Compare the results obtained by KSVD and MOD.
+6. [Testing] Compare the results obtained by KSVD and MOD.

 　　<font color="#FF0000" size="4">[reminder] Do not forget to do the same pre-processing as that in training for each window in testing.</font>